aosabook/500lines/template-engine/chapter.md

 When we encounter an `{% if .. %}` tag (for example), we'll push `'if'` onto the stack.
-When we find an `{% endif %}` tag, we can pop the stack and report an error if it wasn't `'if'` at the top of the stack.
+When we find an `{% endif %}` tag, we can pop the stack and report an error if there was no `'if'` at the top of the stack.

 Now the real parsing begins.
-We split the template text into a number of tokens using a regular expression, or regex.
+We split the template text into a number of tokens using a regular expression, or *regex*.
 Regexes can be
 daunting: they are a very compact notation for complex pattern matching.
 They are also very efficient, since the complexity of matching the pattern is implemented in C in the regular expression engine, rather than in your own